Pressure of Active Matter

-What is the Pressure of an Active particle fluid?
+What is the Pressure of a Gas of Active particles?
 Does it behave like an equilibrium system?

 A. P. Solon, Y. Fily, A. Baskaran, M. E. Cates, Y. Kafri, M. Kardar, J. Tailleur, Nature Phys.
 11, 673 (2015)

-Two common models are Run and Tumble Particles, and Active Brownian Particles:
+Two common models are Run and Tumble Paticles (RTP), and Active Brownian Particles (ABP):

 Force and pressure can be measured by introducing a wall potential:

-Reorientation of an active particle close to a wall can be independently specified:
+Reorientation of an active particle close to the wall needs to be separately specified: